Sora-yx/SADX-Randomizer/README.md

 How to use:

 Once you are done with the settings (randomize music, disable characters...)
 Start the game, create a new savefile and select Sonic, then enjoy the show!
 A story ends once you beat a specific number of stages, which now include bosses, depending on the character selected.

+For more information, please check the "README" in the mod folder.

+If you need any help, or want to leave a feedback, feel free to join the [Sonic Adventure Series Randomizer Discord](https://discord.gg/BBrEg5K).

 Enjoy!

-If you need any help, or want to leave a feedback, feel free to join the [Sonic Adventure Series Randomizer Discord](https://discord.gg/BBrEg5K).